Skip to content

 • Physical safeguards: Address access controls for physical files, office security, and device disposal.

-How to Build Your Written Information Security Plan: Step-by-Step
+How to Build Your Written Information Security Plan: Step by Step

 1

-Appoint a WISP Coordinator
+Designate Your WISP Coordinator

 2

-Inventory Your Client Data
+Inventory and Classify Client Data

 3

-Conduct a Formal Risk Assessment
+Conduct a Risk Assessment

 4

-Document Your Technical Safeguards
+Document Your Safeguards

 5